calvinnau4/conve-recreate-and-improve/README.md

 Used in the paper, but *do not use these datasets for your research*:
 [FB15k and WN18](https://everest.hds.utc.fr/doku.php?id=en:transe).
 Please also note that the Kinship and Nations datasets have a high number of inverse relationships which makes them unsuitable for research.
 Nations has +95% inverse relationships and Kinship about 48%.

+## Declaration
+This code repository is a modified code repository from the provided paper published by Dettmers et al. All modifications were made in good faith and the overwhelming majority of the intellectual content is not that of the submitting authors - Gerrit Krot, Alejandro Yaber Llanos, and Calvin Nau

 ## ConvE key facts

 ### Predictive performance